bradleydavidnelson/BLEAP/README.md

-# BLEAP
+# BLEAP (Deprecated)
-Bluetooth Low-Energy Access Point

-This software acts as the access point for the MTU Biosensors BLE wireless sensors.
+This project is no longer maintained.
+It has been replaced by [BlueEyes](github.com/bradleydavidnelson/BlueEyes).